Automated Identity Threat Detection in Private Equity

 - 3

-IT teams spend 15-20 hours weekly on access reviews that produce no predictive intelligence about which identities are behaving anomalously.
+IT teams can spend 15-20 hours weekly on access reviews that produce no predictive intelligence about which identities are behaving anomalously.
 Generic identity threat detection tools treat all users equally - they flag normal GP activity (accessing multiple deals, rapid data pulls for investment committee prep) as suspicious, generating alert fatigue that blinds security teams to real compromises.

 - 4